A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median

-We have the following lemma that says that we hit all non-pure and non-basic-cheap clusters except for a set $V$ of clusters that have an insignificant cost in $S$. \begin{lemma} Consider the random set $W$ of clients obtained from the $s^*$-D-sample process.
-Let $V$ be the set of clusters $C^*$ of $\opt$ that are non-pure and non-basic-cheap such that $C^*_\avg \cap W = \emptyset$.
-With probability at least $1-\eps$,
+We say that $W$ \emph{hits} a cluster $C^*$ of $\opt$ if $C^*_{\avg}\cap W\neq \emptyset$, i.e., if $W$ contains at least one leader of $C^*$.
+We have the following lemma that says that we hit all non-pure and non-basic-cheap clusters except for a set $V$ of clusters that have an insignificant cost in $S$.